MIX (abstract machine): Registers

 A byte is assumed to be at least 6 bits.
 Most instructions can specify which of the "fields" (bytes) of a register are to be altered, using a suffix of the form (first:last).
 The zeroth field is the one-bit sign.

 MIX also records whether the previous operation overflowed, and has a one-trit comparison indicator (less than, equal to, or greater than).

 Memory and input/output

-The MIX machine has 4000 words of storage (each with 5 bytes and a sign), addressed from 0 to 3999.
+The MIX machine has 4000 words of memory (each with 5 bytes and a sign), addressed from 0 to 3999.
 A variety of input and output devices are also included: